 with the satellite platform

 The REGULUS motor interfaces with the satellite using CAN BUS or i2C thus suitable for an ease integration.

 of plasma production

 and acceleration physics

-Intense knowledge of the system behavior resulting in a reduced/limited risks for flight systems development.
+Intense knowledge of the system behavior resulting in reduced/limited risks for flight systems development.
 Capability to translate customers’ specific needs of system scaling to cover different power and thrust level requirements, in limited time and costs.

 Continuous Drag Compensation, Orbit raising, Orbital plane changes, Decommissioning, Deep Space Exploration of mini and micro platforms which can deliver 10 to 80 W power.

 The motor on different version is under development since 2008.
-Till then more than 10 Laboratory units and one Engineering model have been developed and tested.
+Since then more than 10 Laboratory units and one Engineering model have been developed and tested.
 Extensive thrust measurements have been performed.
 Currently comparison test in other Electric Propulsion facility are scheduled and a final qualification unit is under development.

 REGULUS is under development and it will be qualified in Q4 2018.
 An In-Orbit Demonstration mission is planned for Q2 2019.

 We are working on magnetically enhanced RF plasma technology propulsion systems since more than 10 years.
 Starting from the sketch, we designed, manufactured and tested our plasma systems, solving the stoppers for its maturation.